 The streets of the city centre are surprisingly vibrant.

-so it was time to call it a night.
+it a night.

 Having walked all over Granada and the Alhambra all day, I was f*cking exhausted.
 I was looking forward to my head hitting the pillow.